 Blackweir dock-feeder weir, Cardiff

 The weir you see here diverts some of the river Taff’s water into the dock feeder canal, built in the 1830s to replenish the new Bute West Dock.
-That dock no longer exists but the water continues to top up the former Bute East Dock and the working docks.
+The water continues to top up the former Bute East Dock and the working Roath Dock.

 Earlier weirs, a little further upstream, diverted water to mill streams in medieval times.
 One is mentioned in a 1315 document.
 A new weir and mill channel were created in 1751.